Mazhai Pidikkatha Manithan

 Mazhai Pidikkatha Manithan is a 2024 Indian Tamil-language action drama film directed by S. D. Vijay Milton and produced by Infiniti Film Ventures.
-The film stars Vijay Antony, alongside R. Sarathkumar, Sathyaraj, Megha Akash, Dhananjaya, Murali Sharma, Saranya Ponvannan, Pruthvi Ambaar and Thalaivasal Vijay.
+The film stars Vijay Antony, alongside Sathyaraj, R. Sarathkumar Megha Akash, Dhananjaya, Murali Sharma, Saranya Ponvannan, Pruthvi Ambaar and Thalaivasal Vijay.
 It was reported to be a sequel to Salim, but Antony denied the reports.

 Mazhai Pidikkatha Manithan was released on 2 August 2024 to negative reviews from critics.

 Plot

 When Law Minister Thavapunniyam discovers "Code 2223" aka Antony in the secret Indian force as the present Salim, he orchestrates a fire accident in which Salim's fiancée and the commander's sister, Diya along with Salim's friends are killed.
 Salim's commander rescues him, stages his death, and secretly sends him to a remote village in the Andaman Islands to lead a quiet, invisible life.
 Traumatized, Salim refrains from speaking and develops a hatred of rain.
 He rescues a hurt beagle puppy named Hitler and nurses it back to health.
 Parameshwaran "Burma", who co-owns Rathnam Atho Shop with his mother, befriends Salim when they once work under Daali, a ruthless loan shark.
 DSP Surla, a corrupt officer, publicly humiliates Daali at a toll plaza, awaiting an opportunity to arrest Daali.
 Daali threatens Raghavan, Sowmya's father to repay his friend's loan, forcing him to consume poison to retrieve the money.
 Meanwhile, Sowmya files a complaint against Daali at Surla's police station.

 In Chennai, Thavapunniyam tracks down Salim's former commander, now a horse ranch owner, and confronts him about Salim but he doesn't reveal the whereabouts.
 Burma, who has one-sided feelings for Sowmya, takes Salim to her house, where she recognizes him as the one who rescued her dog where Salim gives Burma's unsigned love letter to her.
 The next morning, Burma's hotel is attacked by Daali's men, who kidnap him for using Daali's name to escape DSP Surla, where the incident went viral on social media, ridiculing Daali.
 To seek revenge, Daali orders Burma to publicly slap Surla to reinstill fear among the police and the public.
 Burma confides in Salim, who later finds Hitler wounded again.
 The veterinarian reveals that the dog was intentionally harmed and upon reaching Sowmya's house, he finds her and her sister brutally attacked.
 At the hospital, Sowmya confronts Surla, accusing him of inaction despite her complaint, and claims that her father's scooter, which he rode to meet Daali, is being used by Daali's men, and suspects foul play in her father's death.